Lakshmi Devy

 Lakshmi Devy is an American actress and screenwriter who has acted in films in the English, Tamil, and Malayalam languages.
 She won the Remi Award for best director for her film When the Music Changes in 2021.
 She started her screenwriting career with the Tamil film Masala Padam, in which she also played the lead role.
 After starting her career as a theatre artist and model, Devy played her first leading role in Nil Gavani Sellathey (2010), directed by Anand Chakravarthy.

 In addition to acting in films, she is the principal of a film production company, FiDi Talkies, in the United States.

 Personal life

-Devy was born into a family of doctors and engineers in New York where she spent most of her early life.
+Devy was born into a Malayali family of doctors and engineers in New York where she spent most of her early life.
 Her mother is a nephrologist and father is a travelogue writer and published author, and they run a hospital in Thiruvananthapuram, India.
 She did her primary education in New York and completed medical school in India, during which she pursued modelling, dance, and theatre.
 Devy is a medical doctor and started her film career while she was in medical college.